-Fifty “Brain Trust” members will be on-site at the next LaunchPad event on August 29-31, 2020.
+Fifty “Brain Trust” members will be at the virtual LaunchPad event on September 23-24, 2020.
 Each will bring exceptional value: real-world experience, first-class strategic counsel, and project financing knowledge.
 Each project will also have a highly trained facilitator with subject-matter expertise.

 Each project submitted should meet these conditions:

 The organization’s project decision maker and executor must attend all of the virtual LaunchPad event.